 Writer -- Educator -- Consultant -- Speaker

 Following those decades serving higher education, I moved to northwestern Wisconsin becoming a consultant serving school districts, economic development and workforce development organizations, as well as several non-profit boards and small, start-up businesses with grant writing and business planning.
 For ten years my weekly blog, TGIF -- Taking Great Ideas Forward, was read by hundreds of subscribers who appreciated essays that focused on the busy intersection of ecology and economics with edgy commentary that emphasized education.
 One result was increasing attention on what I came to call Education Ecology.
 A 300+ page book with that title has been drafted and is in revision.
-Along the way I have become increasingly passionate about our schools and the critical need to offer a new paradigm to meet pressing social needs.
+Along the way I have become increasingly passionate about our schools and the critical need to offer a new paradigm for education in order for education to meet pressing social needs; and, every bit as important, for society to support education as a life long institution of society.
+Education should never stand alone and apart from the society in which it is embedded.
+Education change and reform efforts that remain separated from the communities and neighborhoods where people live, work and play will be lost and increasingly a waste of money.

 *Published Manuals -- 1.)
 "BioMAPP: BioInstructional Objectives for Minicouses in Anatomy, Physiology and Pathobiology."
 2.)
 "After 3 Billion Years: Exploring Contemporary Biology."
 3.)
 "Life: The Fantastic Frontier,"

-There are plenty of places to take a story spanning 76 years.
-What follows will capture what I currently consider important and worthy of sharing because it may be of benefit to someone, sometime, somewhere.
+There are plenty of places to take a personal history spanning 81 years.
+What follows will outline some of what I hope to capture; what I currently consider important and worthy of sharing because it may be of benefit to someone, sometime, somewhere.
 The thing about teaching and writing is that you rarely get a glimpse of any impact, especially across a large span of time.

-Over 76 years confidence about who I really am has been elusive.
+Over 81 years confidence about who I really am has been elusive.
 Some of that comes from pushing the envelope without knowing the outcome in advance.
 Nevertheless, over the years I have managed to accomplish a few good things.
-What follows will be an exposition of my most recent thoughts on a broad range of topics.
+What follows will be an exposition of my most recent thoughts on a broad range of personal topics from a lot of years.

-Higher Education -- Mankato & Normandale: The Faculty Positions, Teaching & Learning, The Courses, The Biology Learning Center, Lecturing, Course/Instructional Design, Laboratory Designs, Model Organisms, Experiential Learning, MCCFA, the IDEA Consortium, the Electronic Academy, Video Production, Animations, MultiMedia Ventures, Microscopy.
+Higher Education -- Mankato & Normandale colleges: The Faculty Positions, Teaching, Testing & Learning, The Courses, Audio-Tutorial Instruction, The Biology Learning Center, Lecturing, Course/Instructional Design, Laboratory Designs, Model Organisms, Experiential Learning, MCCFA, the IDEA Consortium, the Electronic Academy, Video Production, Animations, MultiMedia Ventures, Microscopy.

 Photography -- Scientific, Commercial, Industrial, Educational; Portraits and Studios, MCIPA.
-The Beginnings.
+The Beginnings as a teenager.
+Richfield High School.

-Consulting -- Microbiology, Education (Workstation for physically disabled, Digital Village Application, Educational Techology), Promoting Economic Development (Leadership, Grant Writing, Workforce Development), Supporting Environmental Values and Institutions (LSBF, Advancing the Vision, CEID), Facilitating Dialogue -- Making Connections,
+Consulting -- Microbiology, Education (Workstation for physically disabled, Digital Village Application, Educational Technology), Promoting Economic Development (Leadership, Grant Writing, Workforce Development), Supporting Environmental Values and Institutions (LSBF, Advancing the Vision, CEID), Facilitating Dialogue -- Making Connections, . . .

 Writing -- Grant Writing, Essays, Writing Across the Curriculum (Evaluation Team), Teaching for Thinking, Computing In Instruction.